Is a Soccer Ball a Sphere?

 {{content}}

-They consist of a number of pentagonal and hexagonal elements that neatly combine to create the final structure.
+They consist of a number of five-sided and six-sided elements that neatly combine to create the final structure.

 But why are they designed in this way?